 Hepatitis refers to an inflammation of the liver caused by the presence of inflammatory cells in the liver.
-These cells are responsible for almost all human hepatitis.
-Patients infected can have few or no symptoms, but common symptoms include nausea, vomiting, fever, weakness, loss of appetite and aching in the abdomen.
-The confirmation of hepatitis infection is made through specific blood test for each type.
-Hepatitis differs between acute and chronic illness, depending on the type and the period of time for the ongoing infection.
-During the period of infection the disease is acute, but it is vulnerable to becoming chronic after six months of infection.
-According to researchers the most common hepatitis viruses are types A, B, and C.
+These cells are responsible for almost all human forms of hepatitis.
+Patients infected can have few or no symptoms, but common hepatitis symptoms include nausea, vomiting, fever, weakness, loss of appetite and aching in the abdomen.
+The confirmation of hepatitis infection is made through a specific blood test for each type.
+Hepatitis differs between acute and chronic illnesses, depending on the type and time length of the ongoing hepatitis infection.
+During the period of infection, the disease is acute, but it is vulnerable to become chronic after six months of infection.
+According to researchers, the most common hepatitis viruses are types A, B, and C.

-Hepatitis B (HBV) and Hepatitis D (HDV) are spread through infected blood, bodily fluids and contaminated needles.
-It can be transmitted by shared needles in drug abusers, tattooing and body piercing, infected mothers to their newborns, sharing toothbrushes contaminated with infected blood, blood transfusions and hemodialysis.
-To be infected by Hepatitis D, the patient must already have hepatitis B. HDV cannot survive on its own because it requires a protein that HBV produces to enable it to infect liver cells.
+Hepatitis B (HBV) and Hepatitis D (HDV) are spread through infected blood, bodily fluids, and contaminated needles.
+They can be transmitted by shared needles in drug abusers, tattooing and body piercing, from infected mothers to their newborns, by sharing toothbrushes contaminated with infected blood, or through blood transfusions, and hemodialysis.
+To be infected by Hepatitis D, the patients must already have hepatitis B. HDV cannot survive on its own because it requires a protein that HBV produces to enable it to infect liver cells.
 About 6 to 10% of patients with HBV hepatitis develop chronic HBV infection, which means they can infect others as long as they remain infected.
-They have high risk of developing cirrhosis, liver failure, and liver cancer.
+They have a high risk of developing cirrhosis, liver failure, and liver cancer.
 There is an effective HBV vaccine for prevention, which also prevents HDV.

 The treatments for Hepatitis differ according to the type and whether is an acute or chronic illness.
-For an acute hepatitis, the initial treatment consists on relieving the symptoms of nausea, vomiting and abdominal aching.
-To treat chronic hepatitis involves combinations of medications to eradicate the virus.
+For acute hepatitis, the initial treatment consists of relieving the symptoms of nausea, vomiting, and abdominal aching.
+Treatment of chronic hepatitis involves combinations of medications to eradicate the virus.
 For hepatitis C infection, medications include injectable interferon and oral pills such as ribavirin and boceprevir.
-Hepatitis B infection treatment includes injectable alpha interferon and oral pills such as lamivudine, adefovir and entecavir.
-During the period of treatment for any hepatitis type, the patient must abstain from drinking alcohol and smoking cigarettes since they are toxic to the liver and drink liquid in large quantities to avoid dehydration caused by vomiting.
+Hepatitis B infection treatment includes injectable alpha interferon and oral pills such as lamivudine, adefovir, and entecavir.
+During the period of treatment for any hepatitis type, the patient must abstain from drinking alcohol and smoking cigarettes since they are toxic to the liver and drink the liquid in large quantities to avoid dehydration caused by vomiting.